Estate Planning: Wills & Trusts

 · Unconscious or vegetative state

-If you are sick or disabled and can’t make your own decisions, then you will need someone to make financial transactions for you, and you will need someone to make medical decisions for you.
+We want to plan for you if you are sick or disabled and can’t make your own decisions, then you will need someone to make financial transactions for you, and you will need someone to make medical decisions for you.
 Are you prepared to answer these questions if you are sick or disabled:

 · Who will be your agent to act for you?